Contact center best practices: Lessons gained over 20 years

 Why you need it: You actually might not need this one.
 While this is traditionally a commonly used metric, be careful with FCR because focusing too heavily on it can compromise your customer experience.
 (Your agents should be focusing on helping customers solve their issues, not getting rid of the customer as quickly as possible.)

-8 tips for continuous contact center and call center management over the long term
+8 more best practices for ongoing contact center and call center management

 1. Have a good onboarding plan

-Putting together an effective onboarding plan for your contact center is one of the most important things you can do.
+Putting together an effective onboarding plan for your agents and supervisors is one of the most important things you can do when it comes to call center management.

 Comprehensive materials and engaging agent training will prepare your new hires and save you follow-up training down the road.
 Information retention is unique to everyone, so mix it up—try gamification or have new hires shadow experienced agents.